Bharadwaj1720/Software-Engineering-Web-development-project/schemas.md

 (uid) is provided by MongoDB.
 It is not accessible to frontend.
 All collections are stored in the same database.

+## General accounts:

+A general account has a username, password and status.
+Passwords are not stored in plaintext and cannot be accessed by the client. status is a string with six possible values to denote which module gives superuser access to the account
+1) all
+2) none
+3) library
+4) health
+5) vehicle
+6) research

+password:
+(uid)
+hash
+salt

+general_accounts:
+(uid)
+username
+password
+status

+authentication_tokens:
+(uid)
+account_id
+token

+token:
+hash
+salt

 ## Library:

 A book is defined as an abstract type while a book_obj is the concrete implementation.
 Each book is recognized by its unique ISBN.
 Each book_obj contains the book it describes.